Who we are:

 ABTT Cymru has also published a glossary of backstage terms in Welsh which is available here.

 Currently ABTT Cymru is recording interviews with technicians in the industry to highlight their careers and how they have progressed in the Industry.
-Please see the first edition below.
+Please see the first editions below.

 Why we need people like you: